-“You have two moccasins on our feet, walk in both worlds, Grandson.
+“You have two moccasins on your feet, walk in both worlds, Grandson.
 Learn what they learn, always remember where home is though.”
 A highly personal keynote, Ryan shares his story of failure & triumph and charts his path from a kid that grew up “in the bush” to becoming the first Indigenous comedian to ever a record a full mainstream comedy special with CBC TV.
-At times, heartbreaking, at times hilarious, Ryan’s honest take on the intergenerational effects of residential school on him and his family, his (re)connection to culture & ceremony and the balance it takes to live in today’s contemporary context is all covered in the this forward looking & challenging keynote presentation.
+At times, heartbreaking, at times hilarious, Ryan’s honest take on the intergenerational effects of residential school on him and his family, his (re)connection to culture & ceremony and the balance it takes to live in today’s contemporary context is all covered in the this forward-looking & challenging keynote presentation.

 iPhones, Bush Tea & Dibajimowinan

 Dibajimowinan (deh-bazh-im-oh-we-non) is the word for “storytelling” in the Ojibway language.
 In this keynote, Ryan explores how Indigenous storytelling is the key to moving reconciliation forward in Canada.
 The only way Canada (as a country) and Canadians can begin to wrestle with reconciliation is to hear, understand & accept the stories and experiences of Indigenous Peoples.
 Canada must come to grips with its last 150 years as a country.
 In this presentation, Ryan delivers a poignant reflection on why storytelling, community, and the internet are integral to moving forward under the project of reconciliation.